Terms and Conditions for Domain Name Registration (GG/JE)

 2.5 The Contract of Registration is an agreement which will continue until either party tells the other that they no longer wish it to continue.

-2.6 You may incur Name Resolution Fees annually as set out below.
+2.6 You will incur fees annually as set out herein.

-3.1 Cancellation requests may be submitted at any time but you agree to give us at least one complete day's notice before the end of the current period of the Name Resolution Fee if you wish to cancel your Registration.
-This notice must be submitted electronically using the Delete Domain function of our website.
+3.1 Cancellation requests may be submitted at any time but you agree to give us at least one complete day's notice before the end of the current period of validity of the current Annual Fee if you wish to cancel your Registration.
+This notice must be submitted electronically using the Delete Domain function of our website or made electronically for you by your Registrar.
 If the cancellation notice is not received with the required notice period, the next year's Name Resolution Fee becomes payable in full.
+For domains that registered through Accredited Registrars, there may be an additional grace period.

 3.2 In the event that you wish to re-activate a domain name after cancellation, you may need to re-apply for the domain name.

-3.4 We may suspend any domain if there are unpaid fees in relation to this domain.
+3.4 We may suspend any domain if there are unpaid fees in relation to the domain.
 If you wish to a re-activate a suspended domain, a reactivation fee will be payable.

-3.5 You also agree that we may refuse any application for a domain registration, or cancel your existing domain name (on giving you reasonable notice and an opportunity for appeal) where it appears to us that:
+3.5 You also agree that we may refuse any application for a domain registration, or cancel your existing domain name (on giving you reasonable notice and an opportunity for independent review and appeal) where it reasonably appears to us that:

-"the domain name (or requested domain name), in the hands of the registrant for the time being, is being used, or reasonably appears likely to be used, in manner which would damage the reputation of the Channel Islands or any of them as a legitimate offshore financial centre"
+"the domain name (or requested domain name), in the hands of the registrant for the time being, is being used, or reasonably appears likely to be used, in a manner which could damage the reputation of the Channel Islands or any of them"

 4. Accuracy of Register Information